aaronparker/evergreen/docs/issues.md

 !!! attention "Attention"
     `Save-EvergreenApp` does not fully support proxy servers.
 This will be fixed in a future release.

 ## Private Functions

 ### Resolve-DnsNameWrapper

-Supports Windows PowerShell only - this function wraps `Resolve-DnsName` which is not available under PowerShell 6+.
+Supports Windows platforms only - this function wraps `Resolve-DnsName` which is not available under PowerShell 6+ on macOS or Linux.
+Application functions that use this private function will return an error on non-Windows platforms.

 ## Application Functions